 Section 15.08.
+RESPONSIBILITY

-RESPONSIBILITY.
-It shall be the duty of all architects, contractors, subcontractors, builders and other persons having charge of the establishment of any use of land or the erecting, altering, changing, or remodeling of any building or structure, before beginning or undertaking any such work to see that a proper Building Permit has been granted therefore and that such work and land use is in conformity with the provisions of this Ordinance.
+It shall be the duty of all architects, contractors, subcontractors, builders, and other persons having charge of the establishment of any use of land or the erecting, altering, changing, or remodeling of any building or structure, before beginning or undertaking any such work to see that a proper Building Permit has been granted therefore and that such work and land use is in conformity with the provisions of this Ordinance.

 Section 15.09.
+RECORDS

-RECORDS.
-A complete record and copy of each application for each certificate or permit issued pursuant to the provisions of this Ordinance, shall be filed with the Township Clerk and be a part of the Township Records.
-Copies of all applications and permits shall be furnished to any person having a proprietary or tenancy interest on the payment to the Township Clerk of a fee of one ($1.00) dollar for each copy.
+A complete record and copy of each application for each certificate or permit issued pursuant to the provisions of this Ordinance shall be filed with the Township Clerk and be a part of the Township Records.
+Copies of all applications and permits shall be furnished to any person having a proprietary or tenancy interest on the payment to the Township Clerk per a fee set by the Township Board.

 Section 15.10.
-CERTIFICATES OF OCCUPANCY.
+CERTIFICATES OF OCCUPANCY

 It shall be unlawful to use or permit the occupancy of any land, building, or structure for which a Building Permit is required, and to use any building or structure hereafter altered, extended, erected, repaired, or moved, until the Building Inspector shall have issued a Certificate of Occupancy stating that the provisions of this Ordinance have been complied with.

 Certificates of Occupancy shall be issued for existing buildings, structures, or parts thereof, of existing uses of land if, after inspection, it is found that same is in conformity with the provisions of this Ordinance.

-Certificates of Occupancy may be issued for part of a building or structure prior to the occupancy of the entire building and prior to it being completed, to be in force not more than thirty (30) days, nor more than five (5) days after the building or structure is fully completed and ready for occupancy; and provided further than such portions of the building or structure are in conformity with the provisions of this Ordinance.
+Certificates of Occupancy may be issued for part of a building or structure prior to the occupancy of the entire building and prior to it being completed, to be in force not more than thirty (30) days, nor more than five (5) days after the building or structure is fully completed and ready for occupancy, and provided further than such portions of the building or structure are in conformity with the provisions of this Ordinance.

 Buildings or street uses accessory to dwellings shall not require separate Certificates of Occupancy but may be included in the Certificate of Occupancy for the dwelling when shown correctly on the plot plan and when completed at the same time as said dwelling.

-Applications or Certificates of Occupancy shall be made in writing to the Building Inspector on forms furnished by the Township and said certificates shall be issued within seven (7) days after receipt, if it is found in compliance with paragraph one (1) above.
+Applications or Certificates of Occupancy shall be made in writing to the Building Inspector on forms furnished by the Township and said certificates shall be issued within seven (7) days after receipt if it is found in compliance with paragraph one (1) above.
 If such certificate is refused for cause, the applicant shall be notified of such action and cause within the same seven (7) day period.

 Section 15.11.
+FINAL INSPECTION

+The recipient of any building permit for the erection, construction, alteration, and repair and moving of any building, structure, or part thereof shall notify the Building Inspector immediately upon the completion of the work authorized by such permit for a final inspection.

-ZONING MAP.
+Section 15.12.
+ZONING MAP

 The Official Zoning Map shall be identified by the signature of the Township Supervisor, as attested by the Township Clerk.
 One (1) copy of the Official Zoning Map and above mentioned record shall be maintained and kept up to date by the Township Clerk’s office, accessible to the general public, and same shall be the final authority as to the current zoning status of all lands and buildings in the Township.